 The most delicious recipe of meatballs also happens to be loaded with vegetables?
 Yes, it’s possible!
 With half of the meatball contents being butternut squash, a generous amount of herbs and garlic, and the other half egg and beef, these meatballs are so satisfying and moist.
 Also Paleo and gluten-free as an added bonus.
+Scroll down for a video on how to make the best paleo meatballs.
 You have got to try this!

 This time of the year, I can’t help but wanting to celebrate the beautiful butternut squash.
 I am all into the idea of incorporating more vegetables in a meat entrée for my picky-eaters.
 And my family just loves delicious meatballs!
 Well, these were all reasons for me to improvise the butternut squash meatballs on my little Connor’s 4th birthday last winter.
 Meatballs in marinara sauce are his favourites, but trust me Connor is not easy to please when it comes to eating vegetables.